What is the Safest Flooring for Seniors?

 Pros:

 • Visual aesthetic: Many choose hardwood floors for their chic and elevated look, as well as it is available in a variety of wood and colors to choose from, including oak, ash, walnut, hickory, cherry, and many more.
-Additionally, you can customize the layout of the hardwood flooring to create a unique design.
+You can customize the layout of the hardwood flooring to create a unique design.

 Cons: